 Create a Shopping Campaign in Google Ads

-There are several different options and different ways to create Google Shopping Ads campaigns, in this guide we will go through the generic steps – you are advised to research which options and choices in terms of the settings and setup will best suit your business.
+There are several different options and different ways to create product listing ads on google ; in this guide, we will go through the generic steps – you are advised to research which options and choices in terms of the settings and setup will best suit your business.

 Split testing everything is generally the best way to find out, though!